dmitrynovik/rabbitmq-transaction-processing/README.md

 You may need to adjust the following variables:
 * `namespace`: the k8s namespace used to deploy the artefacts
 * `registry`: your local or private [Docker registry](https://docs.docker.com/registry/) URL.
+You also need to edit the `k8s/helm/chart/[service-name]/templates/configmap.yaml` file to have correct connection strings and certificates (see the section above under `Running Services Locally`)

 ## Appendix
 ### Connecting to GemFire on K8s